1101712/GuessTheNumber/README.md

 2. [json](https://docs.python.org/3/library/json.html): Another built-in Python library used for storing and retrieving leaderboard data in JSON format.
 3. [Pyfiglet](https://pypi.org/project/pyfiglet/0.8/): A Python library that converts ASCII text into ASCII art fonts, which is used to display the game's title in a more visually appealing format in the console.
 4. [colorama](https://pypi.org/project/colorama/): A Python library used to colorize console output, improving the visual feedback provided to the user during the game.
+5. [GitHub](https://github.com/): used for version control.
+6. [Heroku](https://dashboard.heroku.com/apps):  used to deploy the live project.
+7. [PEP8 Online](http://pep8online.com/): used to validate all the Python code

 ## Acknowledgements
 - To Kay Welfare, for providing great psyhological support and motivation.
 - To my mentor Antonio Rodriguez for helping to resolve the technical questions.
-- I would like to mentions Openais ChatGPT, which gave me a huge opportunity to study quick and very efficient.
+- I would like to mentions Openais ChatGPT, which gave me a huge opportunity to study quickly and very efficiently.
 - To the Code Institute slack community.